 Mark Harmon biography

 The two, however, shared a love of sports.
 His father had won the 1940 Heisman Trophy for playing college football, and Mark was a stellar football player as well.
-He served as the starting quarterback for UCLA for two seasons, but Harmon decided against pursuing a career in professional football.
-During his youth, Harmon's sister Kristen began dating Ricky Nelson, the son of TV legends Ozzie Nelson and Harriet Nelson.
-Through this connection, Harmon was offered a walk-on role on the show Ozzie's Girls (1972–'73).
+He served as the starting quarterback for the University of California, Los Angeles, for two seasons, but Harmon decided against pursuing a career in professional football.
+During his youth, Harmon's sister Kristen began dating Ricky Nelson, the son of television legends Ozzie Nelson and Harriet Nelson.
+Through this connection, Harmon was offered a walk-on role on the show Ozzie's Girls (1972–73).
 Harmon had not previously considered acting, but the experience gave the athlete a taste for Hollywood.

 Making it in Hollywood

 Graduating with a degree in communications in 1974, Harmon turned down offers of up to $40,000 to train as a pro in order to try law school.
 He then left the law to work for an advertising agency.
 This also dissatisfied Harmon, who then took a job selling shoes to athletes.
 Feeling unfulfilled, Harmon decided to try his hand at more acting roles.

 At the beginning of his acting career, Harmon looked to veteran actor Jack Webb, the star of the crime series Dragnet, for advice.
 Webb helped him land a guest spot on the crime drama Adam-12 (1968–1975).
 A string of guest appearances soon followed; typically the roles involved a silent, handsome stranger without speaking lines.
 "The guys I played didn't have names.
 I was the cop, the farmer," he told USA Today.
 His first notable TV role came in 1977 with the movie Eleanor and Franklin: The White House Years, for which he received an Emmy Award nomination.